STATE GOVERNMENT AND STATE AFFAIRS

 67-5333.
 Sick leave.
 (1) Sick leave shall be computed as follows:

-(a) The rate per hour at which sick leave shall accrue to classified officers and employees earning credited state service shall be at the rate represented by the proportion 96/2080.
+(a) The rate per hour at which sick leave shall accrue to eligible classified and nonclassified officers and employees earning credited state service shall be at the rate represented by the proportion 96/2080.
 Sick leave shall accrue without limit and shall be transferable from department to department.

 (d) Sick leave shall be taken on a workday basis.
 Regularly scheduled days off and officially designated holidays falling within a period of sick leave shall not be counted against sick leave.
 Sick leave shall not be taken in advance of being earned and shall only be taken in pay periods subsequent to being earned.